mrclarksmith/Dogtor-AI/README.md

 ## 2. Data Sets:
 Custom dog audio dataset was created from:
--1000 dog barsk from urbansound8k dataset
+- 1000 dog barsk from urbansound8k dataset
--60 hours of recorded audio barks -PetDogSoundEvent_Barking
+- 60 hours of recorded audio barks
+- PetDogSoundEvent_Barking
 Each bark audio file was split into multipe files with scilence removed.
 Sound was then listend to and any small dogs or wining pet sounds that didn't sound like a big dog or had too much background noise were removed.
 Total Dog files: 3,023.